-The admissions process for the Fletcher School PhD Program is highly competitive.
-The PhD admissions committee seeks students with a history of academic success and the potential to achieve their research goals in the future.
+Gaining admission to the Fletcher School PhD Program is a highly competitive process.
+The PhD Admissions Committee seeks students with a history of academic success and the potential to achieve their research and career goals in the future.

 In addition to a strong academic background, successful applicants generally also have professional experience that they can draw upon.
-While some have worked before their MALD or equivalent master’s degree, others will also have gained experience between completing their master’s degree and applying to the PhD.
+While some have worked before pursuing their master's degree program, others will also have gained experience between completing their master’s degree and applying to the PhD.

 Applicants are strongly encouraged to ensure that their research can be supported by a member of the Fletcher faculty.
-Even among highly accomplished applicants, the final requirement is that a professor is interested in advising the student.
+Even among highly accomplished applicants, the final requirement is that a professor is able to advise the student in their specific field.
 Reaching out to faculty members during the application process is not required, but can be a useful way of ensuring that there is a good match with a potential advisor.
+The final match between admitted students and faculty advisors will be made through the application review process.
 Adjunct and visiting professors cannot serve as PhD advisors.